-JHCPB recognises the diverse engagement and information needs of the community and key stakeholders and commits to a robust plan of engagement that will be inclusive and participative in nature.
-JHCPB will involve and collaborate with the community on the development of targeted communication efforts.
+Transport and the contractors recognise the diverse engagement and information needs of the community and key stakeholders and commits to a robust plan of engagement that will be inclusive and participative in nature.
+Transport and the contractors will involve and collaborate with the community on the development of targeted communication efforts.
 This starts from identification of stakeholder groups, outlining of key matters and level of involvement for the design of mitigation alternatives that are relevant and of value to the stakeholder group affected and minimise disruption.

 The stakeholder table below identifies key stakeholders, potential issues / areas of interest and the range of communications tools that will be used to interact with them.
 The stakeholder list builds on information contained in the EIS and submissions process.
-JHCPB will continue stakeholder identification throughout the life of the Project and update this list as appropriate.
+Transport and the contractors will continue stakeholder identification throughout the life of the Project and update this list as appropriate.